Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Effect of moves and reductions on curves and divisors

-We label vertices, edges, faces in the network corresponding to components, double points, ovals in the curve with the same indices . $({\mathcal N}, \mathcal O, \mathfrak l)$ is the initial oriented network and $({\tilde {\mathcal N}}, {\tilde{\mathcal O}}, \mathfrak l)$ the oriented network after the move or reduction (R1)--(R3), where we assume that the orientation ${\tilde {\mathcal O}}$ coincides with $\mathcal O$ at all edges except at those involved in the move or reduction where we use Postnikov rules to assign the orientation.
-We denote with the same symbol and a tilde any quantity referring to the transformed network or the transformed curve.
+We label vertices, edges, faces in the network corresponding to components, double points, ovals in the curve with the same indices.
+Let $({\mathcal N}, \mathcal O, \mathfrak l)$ and $({\tilde {\mathcal N}}, {\tilde{\mathcal O}}, \mathfrak l)$ respectively be the initial oriented network and the oriented network after the move or reduction (R1), where we assume that the orientation ${\tilde {\mathcal O}}$ coincides with $\mathcal O$ at all edges except at those involved in the move or reduction where we use Postnikov rules to assign the orientation.
+We denote with the same symbol and a tilde any quantity referring to the transformed network of the transformed curve.
 For instance, $g$ and ${\tilde g}$ respectively denote the genus in the initial and transformed curves.
 To simplify notations, we use the same symbol $\gamma_l$, respectively ${\tilde \gamma}_l$ for the divisor number and the divisor point before and after the transformation.

 \textbf{(M1) The square move:} If a network has a square formed by four trivalent vertices whose colors alternate as one goes around the square, then one can switch the colors of these four vertices and transform the weights of adjacent faces as shown in Figure \ref{fig:squaremove}[left].
 The relation between the edge weights with the orientation in Figure \ref{fig:squaremove} is \cite{Pos}